Evans ruled out of World Cup qualifiers

 The Leicester centre-back missed September's qualifiers with Lithuania and Switzerland with a foot injury, but Baraclough said he "possibly" could play a part in Tuesday's game against Bulgaria in Sofia.

-The loss of Corry Evans is another blow for Baraclough ahead of the crucial double-header against Switzerland and Bulgaria.
+The loss of Corry Evans is another blow for Baraclough before the crucial double-header against Switzerland and Bulgaria.

 Gavin Whyte is unavailable after testing positive for Covid with Lavery, McCann, Smith and Carson all missing out through injury.